missiletechradar/batchpad-pp/README.md

 - Type $hl and you will get instructions on commands and how to use the software properly.

 **The source code is included in the same zip file as the software release itself**

+**Note: The commands and syntax system were changed from $edit to #edit (example).
+This is because the dollar sign can interfere with bash or powershell syntax**